 What do babies wear under a sleep sack?

 When it comes to dressing baby, the general rule of thumb is to put them in one extra layer than what you might be comfortable in.
 Same goes for sleep-time.
 Because sleep sacks help to regulate baby’s body temperature, a lightweight onesie should do the trick when it comes to what baby should wear underneath his sleep sack.
 In the winter months, a long sleeve pajama may be preferred.

 Keep in mind that while your baby’s hands may feel cold at night, that’s not an accurate measure of his temperature.
 It’s best to check his back or tummy and adjust accordingly, when needed.

 The TOG rating can also help you determine what baby should wear underneath her sleep sack.

 A baby can start wearing sleep sack from birth and many enjoy using them into toddlerdom!

 Should a sleep sack have room for the baby to grow into?

 A sleep sack should fit baby at her current weight and size.
 If it’s too big, there’s potential for extra material to bunch up around her face which can be hazardous.
-If however, there is some extra room in the foot area, that shouldn’t be an issue.
-Still, it’s best to follow manufacturers guidelines for any sleep sack purchase you make.
+It's always best to follow manufacturers guidelines for any sleep sack purchase you make.